Amit-Saha98/Gym-Management-System/README.md

 This project is made by using following :-

 * Java Programing Language
+* Java Swing for GUI
-* NetBeans IDE 8.2 for frontend gui
+* NetBeans IDE 8.2
 * MySQL for backend